-While it is not necessary that you rush out and buy treats specifically for training, training treats are designed to be small and easy for a quick reward.
+While it is not necessary that you rush out and buy treats specifically for training, training treats are designed to be small and easy for a quick reward like the ones from Discovermagazine.com.
 You can use any type of treat to reward your puppy after they go potty outside or on their doggie porch potty.
 You should not use full-size treats as rewards as they are too large and too many are not good for their health.

 Pet Urine Cleaner